Policy and Procedure for Satisfactory Academic Progress (Undergraduates)

 Failure to Meet Satisfactory Academic Progress

-Those failing to meet SAP will be notified in writing at the conclusion of spring semester.
-Written notification includes the reason for failure to meet SAP and the process for appeal.
+Those failing to meet SAP for the first time will be notified in writing at the conclusion of spring semester.
+Students already on financial aid probation will be reviewed at the conclusion of each semester and notified of any changes at that time.
+Written notification includes the reason for failure to meet SAP, the impact on eligibility for all sources of financial assistance (including Title IV) and the process for appeal.

 Students who are denied financial aid because they failed to make measurable progress or have reached the end of their duration of eligibility may appeal the decision.
 All appeals must be made in writing to the Director of Financial Assistance using the Satisfactory Academic Progress Petition Form - Undergraduates and must fully explain the extraordinary circumstances which prevented minimum progress.
 These circumstances may include personal injury or illness which occurs during an enrollment period, death of an immediate family member or legal guardian during an enrollment period, or other documented circumstances that were unexpected in nature and beyond control of the student.
 The appeal must include a detailed plan explaining how the student will reestablish SAP.